psaux-it/gvm-10-gentoo-overlay/README.md

 ## Major Changes in GVM-10

 Huge improvement in WEBUI (greenbone-security-assistant), lots of bug fixing in all components.
-Greenbone security assistant is completely rewritten in react.
+Greenbone security assistant is completely rewritten in react.Before starting gvmd 8.0 for the first time you need to move some files to the new locations where they are expected now.
+If you do not do this, the files are freshly initialized and it gets more complicated to transfer the old data properly.

+### GVMD-Migrating to Version 8.0

+    move $prefix/etc/openvas/pwpolicy.conf to $prefix/etc/gvm/
+    move $prefix/etc/openvas/openvasmd_log.conf to $prefix/etc/gvm/gvmd_log.conf
+    copy $prefix/etc/openvas/gsf-access-key to $prefix/etc/gvm/
+    move $prefix/var/lib/openvas/scap-data to $prefix/var/lib/gvm/scap-data
+    move $prefix/var/lib/openvas/cert-data to $prefix/var/lib/gvm/cert-data
+    move $prefix/var/lib/openvas/openvasmd to $prefix/var/lib/gvm/gvmd
+    move $prefix/var/lib/openvas/CA to $prefix/var/lib/gvm/CA
+    move $prefix/var/lib/openvas/private to $prefix/var/lib/gvm/private

+### (SQLite backend only)

+    move $prefix/var/lib/openvas/mgr/tasks.db to $prefix/var/lib/gvm/gvmd/gvmd.db

+### (Postgres backend only) rename database to gvmd:

+    sudo -u postgres sh
+    psql --command='ALTER DATABASE tasks RENAME TO gvmd;'

+### Migrating the Database

+If you have used Manager before, you might need to migrate the database to the current data model.
+Use this command to run the migration:

+    gvmd --migrate

 ## What is GVM (previously named OpenVAS)